dhieff73/springboot-mysql-vault/README.md

 Then we have to create the mysql deployment with the latest docker image available (mysql-deploy.yaml)

 `kubectl apply -f mysql-deploy.yaml`

+and create the service

+` kubectl apply -f mysql-svc.yaml`

 When the MySQL pod is running normally ![mysql running](https://github.com/user-attachments/assets/fa8d8367-e4cf-4cc1-bb6b-160b4ad28d1b) we can create our spring boot deployment with the injector annotations (spring-deploy.yaml)